 Dublin City Council can and must do better: yes, our ability to act independently is restricted by the pro-market, neoliberal, property developer-friendly Fine Gael government at a national level but this only serves to emphasize how important it is that all elected representatives who care about housing in the city oppose the sell-off of public land and link in with local, city-wide and national housing campaigns to apply the pressure and force a change in national housing policy, away from the failed pro-market policy that only favours the rich and powerful towards a more humane housing policy that treats housing as a right and not a commodity.

 I will continue to campaign and call for the construction of public and affordable housing in Dublin City.
 This city belongs to us all not just those with the deepest pockets and the ear of the government.
 We need to stand up and take back the city from the vultures and speculators and their politician friends.

 Councillors had a vote on the proposed section 183 disposal of the land to the developer.
 Unfortunately, even parties who claim to represent the interests of working class communities allowed this plan to go ahead.

 The deal went through with the support of Fianna Fail, SocDems, Greens and Labour.
 They called for the housing minister’s resignation yet they rubber-stamped and further entrenched Fine Gael’s pro-market model of housing delivery.

-Sinn Féin opposed the plan, but has flipped and flopped over O’Devaney Gardens these past three years.
-Their manoeuvring on 4 November rings hollow.
+Sinn Féin opposed the plan, but had previously flipped and flopped over O’Devaney Gardens over the past three years.
+Their manoeuvring on 4 November rang hollow.
 The previous council meeting had an opportunity to develop a truly public cost rental model on the site but SF, along with Labour and Greens, defeated it.